 In May 2012, the Company initiated a 15,000-foot diamond drilling program to further explore the Project.
-A total of nine holes were completed for a atola of 4,213 feet.
+A total of six holes have been completed to date.

 In September 2012, the United States District Court - Idaho District (the "Court") decided in favor of the United States Forest Service ("USFS") and its Finding of No Significant Impact ("FONSI") at the Project.

 The USFS had been challenged by local environmental groups over its Environmental Assessment determination for CuMo.
 The Court noted the USFS had developed insufficient baseline data on groundwater quality and directed the USFS to undertake further analysis concerning groundwater and to prepare additional National Environmental Policy Act studies or to provide a reasonable explanation as to why exploration impacts would be insignificant.
 The USFS subsequently directed the Company to suspend work that might have groundwater interaction, including drilling.